 - Any unexplained bruising or bleeding.

-- Nerve damage can happen if this medicine is given into or near a nerve.
+- Nerve damage can happen if Bicillin L-A (penicillin G benzathine) is given into or near a nerve.
 This could be long-lasting.
 Call your doctor right away if you have any numbness, tingling, or weakness.

-- It is common to have diarrhea when taking Bicillin L-A. Rarely, a very bad form of diarrhea called Clostridium difficile (C diff)–associated diarrhea (CDAD) may occur.
+- It is common to have diarrhea when taking Bicillin L-A (penicillin G benzathine).
+Rarely, a very bad form of diarrhea called Clostridium difficile (C diff)–associated diarrhea (CDAD) may occur.
 Sometimes, this has led to a deadly bowel problem (colitis).
-CDAD may happen while you are taking this medicine or within a few months after you stop taking it.
+CDAD may happen while you are taking Bicillin L-A (penicillin G benzathine) or within a few months after you stop taking it.
 Call your doctor right away if you have stomach pain or cramps, very loose or watery stools, or bloody stools.
 Do not try to treat loose stools without first checking with your doctor.

 What are some other side effects of Bicillin L-A?